Climate and energy - An interdisciplinary perspective

 This MOOC is open to anyone with an interest in the topic.
 There is no requirement to be a student at a CIVIS member university, or even a student at all, and there is no formal selection process.
 However, the course may be of particular interest for undergraduates in any discipline who want to broaden their perspective on climate and energy beyond their own field of study.
 It is also a “taster” for a upcoming CIVIS Master's program on climate and energy.

-Join the first course run from January 30 to February 24 and interact with your instructors online!
-After this, the MOOC will then be available through "on-demand" access on the FutureLearn platform.
+The MOOC is available through "on-demand" access on the FutureLearn platform.
 To register, click here.

 Participants will be assessed through online quizzes.

 Participants who are students or employees of a CIVIS member university will receive a certificate from CIVIS at the end of the MOOC and this certificate will be included in the CIVIS Passport.
 Participants outside the CIVIS community can get a certificate from the FutureLearn platform, but this may require payment.

 This MOOC has been developed by 10 CIVIS member universities.

 Throughout the MOOC, you will learn with the following educators.

 Alasdair Skelton is Professor of Geochemistry and Petrology at Stockholm University.
 He does research on and teaches about climate change from a geological perspective and about the ongoing climate crisis.

 Dr Ria Dunkley is a Senior Lecturer in Geography, Environment & Sustainability within the School of Education & Associate Director of the Centre for Sustainable Solutions at the University of Glasgow.